HermanLD/weather-app-backend-api/README.md

 <!-- Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering: -->

+- Like the example above, this backend was built to follow the Backend For Frontend (BFF) pattern
-- A simple REST API to format data for a client app.
+- A simple REST API to format data for a client side app
 - Used the Weatherstack and Mapbox (for geolocation) APIs
 - Gained a better understanding of Async/Await
 - Used Testing Driven Development (TDD) methodology to build a reliable backend
+- For more info about the frontend go to repository for the [client side App](https://github.com/HermanLD/weather-app-frontend)

 ### Built With